 All living Uglows will find

-their roots in Marhamchurch.
+their roots in Marhamchurch and surrounding villages.
 The evidence for this is substantial

 away from Marhamchurch except ones that appear to have moved from the

 village to Bodmin, Kilkhampton, Holworthy and Okehampton.
 Of course IGI

 records are far from complete but it is probable that we all derive from

 Marhamchurch, perhaps even a single family that adopted the surname in